 Ladyfingers can be used in many desserts, such as tiramisu, icebox cakes, ladyfinger mini eclairs, charlotte russe cake, or trifles.
 You can also enjoy them as an accompaniment to a cup of coffee in the afternoon.

-Ladyfingers can be store in an airtight container for up to 5 days.
+Ladyfingers can be stored in an airtight container for up to 5 days.
 If you want ladyfingers to remain slightly soft, wrap in plastic or store in an airtight container until ready to use.
-If you want them crisp (to make tiramisu), just store on the counter, at room temperature.
+If you want them crisp (to make tiramisu), just store them on the counter, at room temperature.

 - Eggless Sugar Cookies